Email Marketing Tools

 • Need access to productivity applications

-• Want to enable easily collaboration between team members
+• Want to enable easy collaboration between team members

 • Want to be able to control things like user access, sharing settings and security configurations